ElisabethRoesch/Perspective_Julia_for_Biologists/README.md

 # Perspective: Julia for Biologists
+Authors: Elisabeth Roesch, Joe G. Greener, Adam L. MacLean, Huda Nassar, Christopher Rackauckas, Timothy E. Holy, Michael P.H.
+Stumpf.
+____
 This is the online material accompanying [the paper "Julia for Biologists"](https://arxiv.org/abs/2109.09973) and [the JuliaCon presentation "Julia for Biologists"](https://www.youtube.com/watch?v=gRj7E5kYG1I).
 It's objective is to provide

 A. a diverse collection of Julia **code examples** and

 B. information on **related online material** in regards to Julia for biologists.
+____
 The code [examples](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/tree/main/examples) are chosen and organised in a way so that they highlight the three core language features of Julia: speed, abstraction and metaprogramming.
 We focus on capturing diversity in several regards:
-- Examples are selected from multiple biological and methodological domains (see list below).
+- Examples are selected from multiple biological and methodological domains.
 - They are also designed to reflect different levels in regards to the computational focus of readers/listeners: high-level user cases (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/blob/main/examples/metaprogramming/Dynamical-systems-modeling.ipynb)) and low-level user cases (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/tree/main/examples/abstraction/images_lazy)).
 - Additionally, they demonstrate different access points to Julia: jupyter notebooks (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/blob/main/examples/metaprogramming/Dynamical-systems-modeling.ipynb)) and ``.jl`` files (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/tree/main/examples/abstraction/images_lazy)).
+____
 ____
 ### Example 1 - Speed: Single cell data and network inference
 ____